 Click here for instructions to pre-book a vehicle.

 |SHN at SDF

 Travellers must remain in their accommodation of self-isolation or SHN/SDF, until after they are ascertained to be free of COVID-19.

-Travellers who test positive for COVID-19 will receive the necessary medical treatment, and the prevailing treatment charges would apply.
+Travellers who test positive for COVID-19 will and must undergo medical treatment.
+The prevailing treatment charges will apply.

 5. Completion of Self-isolation/SHN